Random Locations of Periodic Stationary Processes: Abstract

 \section{Abstract}

-In this paper we consider a large family of random locations, called intrinsic location functionals, of periodic stationary processes.
-This family includes but is not limited to the location of the path supremum, the first hitting time, and the last hitting time.
+We consider a family of random locations, called intrinsic location functionals, of periodic stationary processes.
+This family includes but is not limited to the location of the path supremum and first/last hitting times.
 We first show that the set of all possible distributions of intrinsic location functionals for periodic stationary processes is the convex hull generated by a specific group of distributions.
-Next, we focus on two special types of intrinsic locations, the invariant and the first-time intrinsic locations.
-For the former, we show that the density has a uniform lower bound, and the corresponding distribution can always be constructed via the location of the path supremum.
-For the latter, the structure of the set of the densities is closely related to the concept of joint mixability.
+We then focus on two special subclasses of these random locations.
+For the first subclass, the density has a uniform lower bound; for the second subclass, the possible distributions are closely related to the concept of joint mixability.

 \keywords{periodic stationary process, random location, joint mixability}